ChadJDMoore/My-Projects/README.md

 # My Projects 💻
-## Cybersecurity Projects that I have accomplished:
+## Projects that I have accomplished:
 #### Security Analyst Projects
 - <a href="https://github.com/ChadJDMoore/Building-a-SOC-Lab-at-Home">Building a SOC Lab at Home
 - <a href="https://github.com/ChadJDMoore/Malware-Traffic-Analysis-with-Wireshark">Malware Traffic Analysis with Wireshark